wailsapp/wails/mkdocs-website/docs/en/index.md

 ## Feedback and Contributions

 Your feedback is vital to making Wails better.
-If you encounter any issues or have suggestions, please let us know through our [GitHub repository](https://github.com/wailsapp/wails).
+If you encounter any issues or have suggestions, please use our [Feedback process](getting-started/feedback.md).
 Contributions to the project are also welcome!

 Thank you for trying out Wails v3 Alpha!